remexre/remexre.github.io/content/monads.md

 Well, that looked familiar again!
 `Future` again has many of the monadic methods that `Option` and `Result` share.
+However, it's still not possible to write "sequential-looking" code with `Future`s; a TODO.

 ## Consistency